naef-lab/CHIRAL/Pkg/CHIRAL/Readme.md

 adj.phi=adjust.phases(true.phi, inf.phi)                                #Adjust the phases for plotting

-plot(true.phi, inf.phi)                                                 #Do the plot to compare inferred and true phases
+plot(true.phi, adj.phi)                                                 #Do the plot to compare inferred and true phases

 ```